 The injuries to Bill are so severe and his needs are great, the claim is potentially worth a very substantial amount of compensation.

-On 3 December 2007, the matter went to trial and lasted for 12 days.
+On 3 December, the case went to trial and lasted for 12 days.

 A number of highly qualified neonatologists, paediatricians and neuroradiologists gave crucial evidence to the Court.